republican debate

 But when the Gulf War erupted and the world economy slumped in the early 1990s, Berge and Saint Laurent sank into debt.

 In 1992, YSL was absorbed by cosmetics and drugs company Sanofi, with Saint Laurent retaining creative control.
-Then in 1999 it was bought by the Gucci group, itself controllLinked by French luxury giant PPR.
+Then in 1999 it was bought by the Gucci group, itself controlled by French luxury giant PPR.

 Saint Laurent, rarely seen in public after his retirement, was awarded one of France's top honors in 2007.